gravity-ui/uikit/src/components/Progress/README.md

 import {Progress} from '@gravity-ui/uikit';
 ```

-Progress bar indicates current operation process.
+`Progress` component indicates current operation progress.
 It can also be divided into sections.

 ## Theme

-Used for specify color of the whole progress or the composite part.
+Use `theme` property for specify color of the whole progress or the composite part.

 <!--LANDING_BLOCK